-NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EDP group (through the EDP Epoch Request frame).
+NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EDP group (through the EDP Epoch Request frame, see 9.6.42.5[867]).

-The CPE AP MLD, upon reception of the EDP element in an encrypted (Re)Association Request frame may assign the CPE non-AP MLD to the EDP group with parameters that best match the parameters requested.
-In all cases, the assigned EDP epoch interval length shall not be shorter than indicated in the Minimum Epoch Pacing Parameters field.
+The CPE AP MLD, upon reception of the EDP element in an encrypted (Re)Association Request frame shall assign the CPE non-AP MLD to the EDP group with parameters that best match the parameters requested by including an EDP element in the encrypted (Re) Association Response frame [227], creating a new EDP group or assigning the CPE non-AP MLD to an already existing EDP group [228].
+[342] The assigned EDP epoch duration [1048] shall not be shorter than indicated in the Minimum Epoch Pacing Parameters field.

 The parameters of the assigned EDP group are returned to the CPE non-AP MLD through an EDP element in the (Re)Association Response frame.
 If no EDP element is included in the (Re)Association Response frame, the CPE non-AP MLD is not assigned to any EDP group.

+A CPE AP MLD transmitting EDP Epoch Settings fields in (Re)Association Response frame, EDP Epoch Response frames, EDP Epoch Assignment frames or EDP Groups Parameters frames shall include the fields:

-The CPE non-AP MLD may request creation of a new EDP group by sending an EDP Epoch(#859) Request frame with Epoch Request field indicating "Create" and indicating the parameters for the EDP group to be created in the EDP Epoch Settings field.
+EDP Epoch Settings Control field indicating the optional fields included in the EDP Epoch Settings field,

+EDP Group ID,

+Epoch Interval,

+Transition Period,

+First Epoch TSF Start Time, and associated Group Epoch Seed,

+Epoch Number Offset,

+Epoch Start Time Variation Range,

+Epochs Remaining,

+A CPE AP MLD transmitting EDP Epoch Settings fields in (Re)Association Response frame, EDP Epoch Response frames, EDP Epoch Assignment frames or EDP Groups Parameters frames may also include the Number Of Participating Affiliated STAs in the EDP Epoch Settings field within the EDP element.[111]

+The CPE AP MLD shall not include an AID Storage Size or the Minimum Epoch Pacing fields on transmitted EDP Epoch Settings fields.

-The CPE AP MLD may create the new EDP group with the received parameters.
-Alternatively, the CPE AP MLD may allocate the CPE non-AP MLD to an already existing EDP group with similar parameters.
+An associated [802] CPE non-AP MLD may request creation of a new EDP group by sending an EDP Epoch(#859) Request frame (see 9.6.42.5) [867] with Epoch Request field indicating "Create" and indicating the parameters for the EDP group to be created in the EDP Epoch Settings field.
+[70] The CPE AP MLD may create the new EDP group with the received parameters.
+Alternatively, the CPE AP MLD may allocate the CPE non-AP MLD to an already existing EDP group with similar [530] parameters.
 This may be signalled to the CPE non-AP MLD in an EDP Epoch(#859) Response frame indicating in the Status field, SUCCESS_SIMILAR_EPOCH, and providing the EDP Epoch Settings field with the parameters of the EDP group.

-NOTE 2—In this context, an EDP group with "similar parameters" refers to an existing EDP group whose epoch duration is equal or smaller than the one requested by the CPE non-AP MLD (i.e., most privacy-preserving).
+[530] In this context, an EDP group with "similar parameters" refers to an existing EDP group whose epoch duration is equal or smaller than the one requested by the CPE non-AP MLD (i.e., most privacy-preserving).
 This choice is made while ensuring adherence to any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re)Association Request frame.